 Average US 30-year mortgage rate at 4.12 percent

-Mortgage company Freddie Mac said Thursday that the nationwide average for a 30-year loan slipped to 4.12 percent from 4.13 percent last week.
-The average for the 15-year mortgage, a popular choice for people who are refinancing, declined to 3.23 percent from 3.26 percent last week.
+Mortgage company Freddie Mac said Thursday the nationwide average for a 30-year loan edged up to 4.12 percent from 4.10 percent last week, where it had stayed for three straight weeks.

 To calculate average mortgage rates, Freddie Mac surveys lenders across the country between Monday and Wednesday each week.
 The average doesn’t include extra fees, known as points, which most borrowers must pay to get the lowest rates.
 One point equals 1 percent of the loan amount.

-The average rate on a five-year adjustable-rate mortgage increased to 3.01 percent from 2.99 percent.
-The fee remained at 0.5 point.
+The average rate on a five-year adjustable-rate mortgage rose to 2.99 percent from 2.97 percent.
+The fee was stable at 0.5 point.

-For a one-year ARM, the average rate edged down to 2.38 point from 2.39 percent.
+For a one-year ARM, the average rate increased to 2.45 percent from 2.40 percent.
 The fee held at 0.4 point.